bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.map on an array returns a new arra with the result of the callback function for each element of the original array.

+.foreach also covers the callback function for each element of the array, but it does not return a new array like .map does.

 2. Explain the difference between a callback and a higher order function.

+A higher order functions take another function as argument.
+Callbacl is a function that is passed to another function for it to be invoked inside of it.

+A higher order function receives a function as argument.
+Callback functions are passed as arguments to other functions.

 3. What is closure?

+Closure is the combination of a function bundled together(enclosed) with references to its surrounding state.
+Closures are created everytime a function is created, at function creation time.

 4. Describe the four rules of the 'this' keyword.

+1)Global Scope binding: when 'this' is used outside of any specific object.

+2)New binding: when 'new' is used with constructors to build new objects.

+3)Explicit binding: when using apply and call where we chose some object for some fucntion to copy parent's property.

+4)Implicit binding: when 'this' is used with a specific declared object.

 5. Why do we need super() in an extended class?

+when creating a child class of a parent class.
+It is for the child class to access the methods and properties of the parent class for the child class to access the functions of the parent class.

 ### Task 1 - Project Set up

 Follow these steps to set up and work on your project:
 Make sure you clone the branch that the TK links to: the vnext branch, NOT master!

 - [ ] Create a forked copy of this project.
+DONE
 - [ ] Add TL as collaborator on Github.
+DONE
 - [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+DONE
 - [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+Done
 - [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
+DONE
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.